chrismurrph/lookups-test/README.md

 Looking at `invoice-resolver` you can see that for example `{:product/id 2}` is returned in the map.
 But that is just a trigger for `product-resolver` to lookup the rest of the product details.
 Couldn't client merging behaviour do the same thing?

+As it turns out a fairly straightforward solution is to use `:pre-merge` on Product, returning `(merge current-normalized data-tree)`.
+If you returned just `data-tree` that would be the way things normally work. `current-normalized` is what was there before - the data that in normal merge operation is being discarded.